devhack-seattle/devhack.net/reboot.md

 Due to [recent events](./lore/schism.html) the /dev/hack hackerspace has run into, we need help re-setting up the space!

----

-<small>heads up, our services are down so a lot of links in here might not work!</small>

----

 Specifically, we need, in order of importance:

 - [giveafuck](https://wiki.devhack.net/Giveafuck)